anggainimd/NotifRb/README.md

 # Notification Message
 ## Description
-Assingment At Seedly, Community platform allows people to post question and answer.
  Implement the notification in a flexible way such that it can cater to new types of notification, Due to the different types of notification with different message templates.

 The Main Feature for this project are:
 - grouping with current user_id